CONTRACT OF CARRIAGE

 - Seaborne Airlines refuses to accept property as baggage which, because of its nature or characteristics will or may cause damage to other baggage; and any baggage

 - Checked baggage may be claimed only by the holder of the baggage claim check.
 Baggage will not be released unless all sums due Seaborne are paid.
 Baggage claim checks must be returned to Seaborne on request.
 Seaborne is not responsible to determine that the holder of the claim check is entitled to the baggage.
-If baggage claim checks are lost, proof of ownership may be required prior to release of the baggage.
+If baggage claim checks are lost, proof of ownership may be required prior to the release of the baggage.

 - In the event your checked bags do not arrive on your flight, reasonable efforts will be made to ensure that the bag is returned to you within 24 hours.
-Our goal to return bags with 24 hours applies only when we are the carrier taking you to your final destination.
+Our goal to return bags within 24 hours applies only when we are the carrier taking you to your final destination.

 3.4 – CARRY-ON-BAGGAGE

 - Seaborne Airlines Carry-on-Baggage Program allows for one small carry-on bag plus one personal item per Passenger as long as the carry-on-bag fits comfortably in the sizer without being forced and does not exceed overall dimensions of 45 inches (length + width + height).

 - The maximum dimensions cannot exceed any of the following measurements: 22″ long x 14″ wide x 9″ tall of 115 cm (56 x 36 x 23cm).